mkatenolan/FAC-week-3-Partyps/README.md

 ## Goals
 ### MVP Goals
+- [x] Draw up software architecture
-[x] Research & understand API documents
+- [x] Research & understand API documents
-[x] Create at least two APIs using the XMLHttpRequest method [x] Refactor JS file and put pure functions into separate file [x] Wrte end execute test for pure functions
+- [x] Create at least two APIs using the XMLHttpRequest method
+- [x] Refactor JS file and put pure functions into separate file
+- [x] Wrte end execute test for pure functions
-[x] Use grid & flexbox for app layout
+- [x] Use grid & flexbox for app layout
-[x] Make app responsive/mobile friendly
+- [x] Make app responsive/mobile friendly
-[ ] Improve accessibilty
+- [ ] Improve accessibilty
-[ ] Add button to expand recipe/playlist sections and display more content
+- [ ] Add button to expand recipe/playlist sections and display more content

 ### Stretch Goals
-[ ] Improve playlist API request so that search term must be included in the playlist title [ ] Ensure that no playlist is returned if search term is invalid [ ] Add Easter Egg classes i.e. change CSS in response to certain search terms
+- [ ] Improve playlist API request so that search term must be included in the playlist title
+- [ ] Ensure that no playlist is returned if search term is invalid
+- [ ] Add Easter Egg classes i.e. change CSS in response to certain search terms

 ## Approach/Worklfow
 ### Technologies & Tools
-TDD (Tape & tap-spec), API calls, CSS grid vanilla JavaScript, HTML, CSS
+- methods: TDD (Tape & tap-spec), API calls, CSS grid
+- Languages: vanilla JavaScript, HTML, CSS
-Pair programming, Git and GitHub, npm, command line
+- other: Pair programming, Git and GitHub, npm, command line

 ## What we struggled with